cobaltt7/OneAuth/README.md

 -   Replit
 -   Scratch

-## For Developers
+### For Developers

-Implementing this in your own site is very easy.
+Implementing this on your site is very easy.
 Simply direct your users to this URL:

 ```http
 https://auth.onedot.cf/?url=<CALLBACK_URL>